 The real highlight of the trail lies at the top of Painted Rock Overlook, where you can catch the most beautiful hill country sunsets near San Antonio.
-Be prepared for a steep climb and bring good shoes with lots of traction.
+Make sure to bring good shoes with lots of traction, as this is a steep climb.
 The path down Bridges Trail is gentler and should make for an easier descent than your uphill trek.
 You can see lots of wildlife and flowers in the springtime and summer.

 Prairie, Painted Bunting, Barred Owl, and Live Oak Trails

 - Location: Guadalupe River State Park

 Guadalupe River State Park is located just 45 minutes driving north of San Antonio.
 It offers a peaceful retreat into the colorful Texas hill country.
 During autumn, the leaves light up many brilliant different shades of colors.
 The Prairie, Painted Bunting, Barred Owl, and Live Oak trails are aptly named as they take you through a diverse ecosystem of open fields and oak forests.
 It’s common to see giant lizards, armadillos, and snakes on this trail.
 Although it’s a little bit longer, this trail is mostly flat but can be difficult if done in the middle of the summer.